With GOP opposed, U.S. Senate panel advances bills to combat AI in elections

 - Oops!Something went wrong.Please try again later.

 Over the last year or more, several states have passed legislation restricting the use of AI in political ads or requiring that it be disclosed.
-(Photo via Getty Images)
+(Getty Images)

 Members of the U.S. Senate are sounding the alarm about the threat that artificial intelligence poses to elections through its ability to deceive voters.
 But the prospects for legislation that can meaningfully address the problem appear uncertain.